This section is part of the Product Management topic that provides a general understanding of the product concept in OroCommerce.

 The product units available for pricing in the Product Prices section depend on the units selected for the product in the General section.

-As illustrated in the screenshot, pricing for each quantity and product unit variation is added separately, depending on your pricing strategy.
+As the screenshot illustrates, pricing for each quantity and product unit variation is added separately, depending on your pricing strategy.

-In the storefront, the tier pricing is reflected in the following way:
+In the storefront, the tiered pricing is reflected in the following way:

 However, if you buy the same product in sets, the price is even lower:

 If you buy 1 set, 1 item within it goes for $8.80

 If you buy 10 sets, 1 item within the set goes for $8.6.

 Depending on the quantity selected for the product unit, Your Price in the storefront will be different.

 Listed Price is the pricing assigned to the available product units and their variations of quantity.
 Your Price is the Listed price under your current tier pricing configuration.

 For 1 brush, your price is $9.50 per item, the same as the listed price.